Skip to content

 Route 22 History

 Route 22 in New Jersey has a rich history, spanning centuries of development and change over the decades.
-Originally, 22 was part of the Lenape Native American trail system, traversed by indigenous peoples for trade and travel.
+Initially, 22 was part of the Lenape Native American trail system, traversed by indigenous peoples for trade and travel.
 With the arrival of European settlers, this trail evolved into a vital artery for commerce and transportation.
 In the 18th century, the road became known as the “Old York Road,” connecting the colonial settlements of New York and Pennsylvania.
-This route played a crucial role during the American Revolutionary War, as troops and supplies moved along it.
+This route was crucial during the American Revolutionary War, as troops and supplies moved along it.

 In New Jersey, the route runs for 60.53 miles from the Easton–Phillipsburg Toll Bridge over the Delaware River in Phillipsburg, Warren County, to Interstate 78 (I-78), US 1/9, and Route 21 at the Newark Airport Interchange in Newark, Essex County.
 The entire length of 22 runs from Cincinnati, Ohio, at US 27, US 42, US 127, and US 52 to Newark, New Jersey.